forgottenswitch/qwaf/README.md

   <img src="pic/ru_intl.png" alt="Cyrillic lv1" width="800" />
   <img src="pic/ru_intl-lv3.png" alt="Cyrillic lv3" width="800" />

-There are also variations resembling Dvorak, Colemak, Workman, Qwertz, and Azerty.
+There are also variations resembling Dvorak, Colemak, and Workman.
 They almost aren't tested, though.

-Dvorak is heavily modified to make space for Semicolon modifier.
-Azerty is modified into "Wverty" for ergonomics (as in French, `W` is rare, but not `A`).
+Two other variations are Deutsch (with easier `Z`) and French (with easier `Q`).

 Building
 --------